 Dyker Heights

 Home to the famous NYC Christmas lights show, Dyker Heights is a perfect location if you’re looking for a more family-friendly neighborhood.
-Median rents are around $2,500 though if you want to buy a house expect to pay around $1 million.
+Median rents are around $2,500, though if you want to buy a house, expect to pay around $1 million.
 Many residents own a car here as the area is not served directly by the subway.
-The nearest train station is about 15-20 minutes away in Bay Ridge, Borough Park, or Bensonurst.
-There are a few express bus routes that go through the area though.
+The nearest train station is about 15-20 minutes away in Bay Ridge, Borough Park, or Bensonhurst.
+There are a few express bus routes that go through the area, though.
 There’s plenty to do in the area outside of Christmas.
-There are plenty of playgrounds for young children, two libraries including the Brooklyn Public Library – McKinley Park which offers events like Kids Tech Tie and Babies Create.
-For outdoor activities, head over to McKinley Park to enjoy some bocce ball or enroll your children in the local little league softball team or play some golf at Dyker Beach Park and Golf Course, which is both a public park and championship golf course.
+There are plenty of playgrounds for young children, two libraries, including the Brooklyn Public Library – McKinley Park, which offers events like Kids Tech Tie and Babies Create.
+For outdoor activities, head over to McKinley Park to enjoy some bocce ball or enroll your children in the local Little League softball team, or play some golf at Dyker Beach Park and Golf Course, which is both a public park and a championship golf course.

 Prospect Lefferts Garden